mixxxdj/manual/source/chapters/library.rst

 **Track Inline editing**
   Mixxx reads :term:`metadata` from the tracks to fill the columns of the library.
-To edit this data, double-click on a field.
-If the field is editable it will become an editable text box.
-When you are done, hit :kbd:`Enter`.
-The data will be saved to the Mixxx library, but **not** to the track's metadata itself.
+Double-click on a field, edit the data, and hit :kbd:`Enter` when you are done.
+Go to the chapter :ref:`edit metadata <djing-edit-metadata>` for detailed information.

 **Loading tracks**
   To load a track into a :ref:`deck <interface-decks>`, you can either drag it